Volume Twelve, Number Six

 This year, 12 senators bypassed the Judiciary Committee, held no hearings and met with officials from the Bush Administration to introduce a bill that they termed the “Grand Bargain”.
 They tried in vain to win support from their anti-immigrant colleagues by allocating billions of additional dollars for enforcement purposes, proposed a guest worker program which was a nonstarter and a punitive legalization program.
 What’s more, they did everything possible to cripple the existing legal immigration program by eviscerating both family-based and employer-sponsored immigration and replacing them with an ill-considered and untested points system.

 The result was that after weeks of bitter wrangling, on June 28, not only couldn’t the bill’s proponents muster the required 60 votes to cut off the debate and proceed to a final vote, they couldn’t even get a simple majority to vote in favor of the bill.
 Most of the Democrats voted to cut off debate and continue with the bill while most of the Republicans voted to kill the bill.
-See how your Senators voted from our “Immigration Legislation” page at

 The bottom line: Comprehensive immigration reform is dead until 2009.